‘We make up horrors to help us cope with the real ones.’Stephen King

 - Gore watchers: Low empathy – High sensation seeking.
-Identification with killer
+They identify with the killer.

 - Thrill watchers: High empathy – High sensation seeking.
-Identification with victim.
+They identify with the victim.

 - Independent watchers: High empathy – Positive outlook.
-Overcoming fear.
+They wish to overcome fear.

 - Problem watchers: High empathy – Negative outlook.
-Sense of helplessness.
+They watch for a sense of helplessness.

-Another well-known approach to understand the psychology of horror movies, and people liking or disliking them, is sensation seeking concept.
-Marvin Zuckerman created the sensation seeking scale in 1964.
-According to it, People can be compared on the basis of enjoying stimulation more than others.
-For example, people high on this scale are the ones who enjoyed watching Annabelle, and the ones who thought it was more of an unpleasant experience fall on the lower end of the scale.
-For them, Annabelle was a negative experience.
-People have thresholds for intense experiences and some people feel more comfortable with less intense situations.
+Another well-known approach to understanding the psychology of horror movies, and people liking or disliking them, is the sensation-seeking concept.
+Marvin Zuckerman created the sensation-seeking scale in 1964.
+According to him, People can be compared based on enjoying stimulation more than others.
+People have thresholds for intense experiences, and some feel more comfortable with less intense situations.
+For example, people high on this scale are the ones who enjoyed watching Hereditary, and those who thought it was more of an unpleasant experience fall on the lower end of the scale.
+For them, Hereditary was a negative experience.

-Some researchers suggest other reasons, which include enjoying the adrenaline rush, catharsis, being distracted from mundane life, enjoying a schadenfreudic glimpse of people from a safe distance, et al. There may be many exceptions and loopholes to all these theories, but all of them suggest that horror movies are loved because they produce strong emotional responses.
-The suspense, blood, gore whatever these movies have, they put us into an excited state that we love to be in.
-Noël Carroll (1990) puts this as, ‘horror films stimulate and excite positive emotions like curiosity and fascination.’
-The violation of societal norms, a common theme in many horror pictures, may attract the attention of some viewers because it is outside the viewer’s normal everyday experience.
-This attention is adrenaline-driven, exciting and fun.
+Some researchers suggest other reasons, which include enjoying the adrenaline rush, catharsis, being distracted from mundane life, enjoying a schadenfreude-inducing glimpse of people from a safe distance, and others.
+There may be many exceptions and loopholes to all these theories, but all of them suggest that horror movies are loved because they produce strong emotional responses.
+The suspense, blood, gore, whatever these movies have puts us into an excited state that we love to be in.
+The violation of societal norms, a common theme in many horror pictures, attracts the attention of some viewers because it is outside the viewer’s everyday experience.
+This attention is adrenaline-driven, exciting, and fun.

-How people are able to interpret negative effect as a positive experience, is an intriguing area for study.
-The responses that horror movies generate fall into another area that requires a deep research so that entertainers can create more such materials which are horrifying and at the same time, appealing.
+How people can interpret negative effects as positive experiences is an intriguing area for study.
+The responses that horror movies generate fall into another area that requires deep research so that entertainers can create more such materials which are horrifying and, at the same time, appealing.
 Horror movies allow us to play what if, and in doing so, they shape our belief systems.
 They help us explore the possibilities and reactions of our brain and are a good bit of fun.
-As Clive Barker puts it, ‘Horror Fiction shows us that the control we believe we have is purely illusory, and that every moment we teeter on chaos and oblivion’
+As Clive Barker puts it, ‘Horror Fiction shows us that the control we believe we have is purely illusory, and that every moment we teeter on chaos and oblivion’.